 - Make a gift online.

-Help us keep our vision and mission strong.
-Help us maintain and spread our common faith throughout the world.
+Help keep the vision and mission strong.
+Help maintain and spread the common faith throughout the world.
 For more information on how you can help, please contact:

 World Methodist Council